 Wildflowers that are native to your area are quite likely to be good Butterfly Bush companions, as well.

-The bottom line is that any plant that likes heat, sun, and well-draining or even sharply draining soil will make an excellent Butterfly Bush companion plant.
+The bottom line is that any plant that likes heat, sun, and well-draining or even sharply draining soil pairs well with butterfly bush.